-For those of you that live in Outlook, LinkPoint Connect is a must have.
+For those of you that live in Outlook, LinkPoint Connect is a must-have.
 Not only does it replace the Connect for Microsoft Outlook and Salesforce for Outlook synchronization tools from Salesforce; it exceeds its functionality.

 LinkPoint Connect works with Outlook 2007 and 2010 (32 & 64 bit) running on Windows XP, Vista, or 7 (32 & 64 bit).
 It installs on your computer and works with Group, Professional, Enterprise, Unlimited, Developer, and Force.com versions of Salesforce.
 The pricing is $60.00 per user/year.

-LinkPoint Connect not only performs the same functionality as Connect for Outlook and Salesforce for Outlook, like adding emails and syncing contacts, it also allows you to associate emails to all standard and custom objects in Salesforce.
-With Salesforce for Outlook, you have to go to your “Unresolved Items” to associate to other objects besides Opportunities.
+LinkPoint Connect not only performs the same functionality as Connect for Outlook and Salesforce for Outlook, like adding emails and syncing contacts, but it also allows you to associate emails to all standard and custom objects in Salesforce.
+With Salesforce for Outlook, you have to go to your “Unresolved Items” to associate with other objects besides Opportunities.

-You also have the ability to choose which attachments you want to add to Salesforce (Salesforce for Outlook loads all or none) and you have the option to create a follow up task in Salesforce at the same time.
+You also have the ability to choose which attachments you want to add to Salesforce (Salesforce for Outlook loads all or none) and you have the option to create a follow-up task in Salesforce at the same time.